Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # A note on code quality
 I've only just gotten this code to work.
+There are a lot of hardcoded values in the code.
 This code has not been tested and is very brittle.
 It's posted as a proof-of-concept demo.
 However, being a source code toolkit,